open-mas/openmas/refactoring_work/planning/TASK_CREATION_PROTOCOL.md

 4. **❌ NEVER create tasks that bypass established interfaces**
 5. **❌ NEVER hallucinate requirements not present in design docs**
 6. **❌ NEVER create tasks without explicit design alignment statements**
+7. **❌ NEVER prioritize "backward compatibility" over simplicity and maintainability**
+8. **❌ NEVER assume existing users or production deployments exist**

+**OpenMAS 0.3.0 Clean Slate Principle**: This is a **clean slate rewrite** with no existing users, no production deployments, and **NO backward compatibility requirements**.
+Prioritize **simplicity, maintainability, and additive growth** over unnecessary complexity.

 **Violation of these prohibitions is grounds for immediate task rejection.**